Epic's free MetaHuman Creator software is pretty amazing

 MetaHuman Creator isn't a fully-featured 3D modeling tool, and doesn't interpret your inputs literally, say, by moving the tip of the nose wherever you drag it.
 It morphs features according to your input while keeping the face within certain face-like parameters; there are constraints, and you can't use it to make any kind of person.
 It includes 60 face presets, though, which is more than enough to blend and sculpt unique characters.
 After tinkering for under an hour I'd created someone who doesn't really look like anyone else, but who does look like a real person.
 It's pretty wild.

 And there's something even wilder to discover.
 MetaHumans Creator was built by a pair of Epic-owned studios, 3Lateral and Cubic Motion, the latter of which does facial animation.
 The software includes three built-in animation sequences.
 Hit one, and your made-up human starts realistically yawning and puffing up their cheeks.
-The animations are nuanced enough that you can tell that the actor who made them was only pretending to smile at one point—it looks like the character is doing just that, smiling for a camera.
+The animations are nuanced enough that you can tell that the character is only pretending to smile at one point—smiling for a camera.
 But this character, or at least their facial structure, didn't exist an hour ago.

 Sometimes I have to shake myself out of a sort of technology numbness.
 10 years ago, I did not imagine that I'd have free access to something like this.
 I was playing Skyrim and thought it looked really good.